boazbk/crypto/lec_21_obfuscation.md

 Suppose that you have uncovered a conspiracy that involves very powerful people, and you are afraid that something bad might happen to you.
 You would like an "insurance policy" in the form of writing down everything you know and making sure it is published in the case of your untimely death, but are afraid these powerful people could find and attack any trusted agent.
-Ideally you would to publish an encrypted form of your manuscript far and wide, and make sure the decryption key is automatically revealed if anything happens to you, but how could you do that?
+Ideally you would want to publish an encrypted form of your manuscript far and wide, and make sure the decryption key is automatically revealed if anything happens to you, but how could you do that?
-A _UA-secure encryption_ (which stands for secure against an [Underwood](https://goo.gl/8ms4wP)) attack) gives an ability to create an encryption $c$ of a message $m$ that is CPA secure but such that there is an algorithm $D$ such that on input $c$ and any string $w$ which is a (digitally signed) New York Times obituary for Janine Skorsky will output $m$.
+A _UA-secure encryption_ (which stands for secure against an [Underwood](https://goo.gl/8ms4wP) attack) gives an ability to create an encryption $c$ of a message $m$ that is CPA secure but such that there is an algorithm $D$ such that on input $c$ and any string $w$ which is a (digitally signed) New York Times obituary for Janine Skorsky will output $m$.

-The technical term for this notion is _witness encryption_  by which we mean that for every circuit $F$ we have an algorithm $E$ that on input $F$ and a message $m$ creates a ciphertext $c$ that in a CPA secure, and there is an algorithm $D$ that on input $c$ and some string $w$,  outputs $m$ if $F(w)=1$.
+The technical term for this notion is _witness encryption_, by which we mean that for every circuit $F$ we have an algorithm $E$ that on input $F$ and a message $m$ creates a ciphertext $c$ that is CPA secure, and there is an algorithm $D$ that on input $c$ and some string $w$,  outputs $m$ if $F(w)=1$.
 In other words, instead of the key being a unique string, the key is _any_ string $w$ that satisfies a certain condition.
 Witness encryption can be used for other applications.
 For example, you could encrypt a message to future members of humanity, that can be decrypted only using a valid proof of the Riemann Hypothesis.